-Justice Department Watchdog Report On Russia Investigation Due Monday
+DOJ Watchdog On Russia Probe: No Evidence Of Bias, But Problems With Surveillance

 The inspector general announced his review of the Russia probe in March 2018 in response to a request from then-Attorney General Jeff Sessions and members of Congress.

-The president's Republican allies allege that the FBI misused its surveillance authorities in targeting Carter Page, a former foreign policy adviser to the Trump campaign who had been on the bureau's radar for years.
+The president's Republican allies alleged that the FBI misused its surveillance authorities in targeting Page.
 Critics also argue that the FBI improperly relied on Steele's dossier to get court approval for surveillance on Page.

 Those allegations echo, at least in part, the president's frequent claims that his campaign was "spied" on by the Obama administration and that the Russia investigation was a "witch hunt" to kneecap his presidency.